Futures Trading

 Barry Taylor is a full-time trader, owner of Emini-Watch.com and developer of the ‘Better’ Trading Indicators.
 The ‘Better’ Indicators are a unique set of 3 non-correlated indicators that will give you an edge, whether you’re a day trader, swing trader or investor.
 With over 14 years of full-time trading and traveling, Barry splits his time between Byron Bay, Biarritz and Kauai.

-Do the ‘Better’ Indicators Work on Bitcoin?
-Yes (and No)
+Do the ‘Better’ Indicators Work on Forex?
+Yes

 image of Japanese Yen carry trade